TomXavierr/EcommerceChatbot/README.md

-# 🛒 Chatbot Store Backend
+# 🛒 Ecommerce Chatbot

+## Backend Setup
-A Django-based backend for an AI-driven e-commerce platform.
+A Django-based backend for an e-commerce platform.
 This project is designed with modularity and scalability in mind, featuring user authentication, a full-featured product store, and a chatbot system for real-time customer interaction.

 ---